COMMODITIES-Fed action sweeps metals, oil to multi-month highs

-The Fed said on Thursday it will buy $40 billion worth of
+The Fed said it will buy $40 billion worth of mortgage debt

 The dollar index touched a four-month low, making it